by Luke Abbs

-ICNC is pleased to host Luke Abbs as he discusses his forthcoming monograph, The Impact of Nonviolent Resistance on Civil War Resolution.
-Events in the last ten years has shown the extraordinary impact that nonviolent resistance can have on political change.
+ICNC is pleased to host Luke Abbs as he discusses his monograph, The Impact of Nonviolent Resistance on the Peaceful Transformation of Civil War.
+Events in the last ten years have shown the extraordinary impact that nonviolent resistance can have on political change.
 Echoing this sentiment, research shows that nonviolent campaigns against the government have a strategic advantage over armed rebellions and are more successful in achieving regime change and democratization.
 Yet, little is known of the impact these campaigns have on the trajectory and transformation of civil war.
 The common misperception is that during civil war, unarmed civilians are withdrawn, often victims of violence and are thus passive in contrast to the armed factions.
 The monograph discussed in this webinar joins a growing number of studies that directly challenge this assumption, exploring the impact that wartime nonviolent campaigns have on conflict transformation during active armed conflict and the post-conflict period.

 In this webinar Luke explores the following key questions of the monograph:

 - Does large-scale and sustained nonviolent resistance increase the likelihood of negotiated resolution of civil war?

 - Do nonviolent movements increase the durability of peace and democratization after a civil war has ended?